11 Sustainable Remodeling and Redecorating Ideas

 For example, wooden floors are an excellent addition to your home that make cleaning easier, can come from sustainable sources, and increase the resale value.
 According to the General Contractor License Guide website, sustainable materials like rock, granite, natural linoleum, and stone also last longer than manufactured products so you won't need to waste additional materials to replace them periodically.
 When remodeling your home, think about using elements like stone and granite for your counter or table- tops and wooden or cork flooring for a natural feel throughout the home.

 Your landscaping can have a big impact on the climate of your neighborhood.
 According to Sweetwater Landscaping, landscapes are important for many reasons.
 They can offer solutions to various environmental issues, reduce pollutants in the environment, allow different species of plants to flourish in their natural habitat, and much more.

-Some ways you can help your yard be environmentally impactful are planting a garden composed of species native to your area, using "ground cover" plants instead of grass, and if you cannot get rid of your grass, cut it less frequently to reduce your lawn mower's emissions and to help the grass retain more water.
-For a more complete list of how to liven-up your landscaping, visit Conserve Energy Future's list of eco-friendly landscaping ideas.
+Some ways you can help your yard be environmentally impactful are planting a garden composed of species native to your area, using "ground cover" plants instead of grass, and if you cannot get rid of your grass, cutting it less frequently to reduce your lawn mower's emissions and to help the grass retain more water.
+For a more complete list of how to liven up your landscaping, visit Conserve Energy Future's list of eco-friendly landscaping ideas.